huggablehacker/swizzgear/bugreport.md

 #### Steps to reproduce the issue

 1. Download `SwizzGearPass App` from the `Google Play` or `Apple App Store`
 2. Log into device using valid credentials.
-(Phone Number, MFA code, and Personal Pin) -- Side Note: Using SMS as MFA is also a potential issue, as SMS can be co-opted.
+(Phone Number, MFA code, and Personal Pin) ###Side Note: Using SMS as MFA is also a potential issue, as SMS can be co-opted.
 3. Both devices now display the same account with access to all available passes

 #### Additional details / screenshots